fwiffo/seedfinder-beam/README.md

 Witch hut (and other structure) generation changed in the 1.13 snapshot 18w06a.
 There is a "magic" seed for seeding the RNG for structure generation; in previous versions it was 14357617 (and remains that for desert temples), but was changed to 14357620 for witch huts for 1.13.
+Igloos and Jungle temples also changed.

 A bug in 1.13 snapshots, [MC-131462](https://bugs.mojang.com/browse/MC-131462)
 (introduced in 18w06a), prevented some structures from generated in negative coordinates.
-In the case of quad witch huts, some of the huts won't generate unless the south-east hut has non-negative coordinates for both X and Z. This makes quad seeds four times as rare.
+In the case of quad witch huts, some of the huts won't generate unless the south-east hut has non-negative coordinates for both X and Z.

-The bug should be fixed when 1.13-pre4 is released, but I've kept an option to emulate the bug behavior.
-I recommend against using the flag unless you really need to generate a world in one of the affected versions.
+The bug was fixed in 1.13-pre4, so please generate your world in that version or later.
+Or better yet, wait till 1.13 final since the prereleases are still really buggy.

 ## TODOS: